Wayfair Inc. (W) Shares Soar Above 1-Year High

 Conclusion

-In a nutshell, Wayfair Inc. (W) has experienced a mixed performance in recent times.
-The stock has received mixed “sell” and “hold” ratings from analysts.
+To wrap up, the performance of Wayfair Inc. (W) has been mixed in recent times.
+The stock has received a bearish of “sell” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.